 The Himalayan Wolves Project

-The Himalayan Wolves Project, led by Geraldine Werhahn, combines interdisciplinary research from genetics to ecology and social surveys with the aim to understand and protect the Himalayan wolf, its prey, and its habitat.
+The Himalayan Wolves Project, led by Geraldine Werhahn and Naresh Kusi combines interdisciplinary research from genetics to ecology and social surveys with the aim to understand and protect the Himalayan wolf, coexisting wildlife, and its habitat.

 The Himalayan wolf is found in the high altitude ecosystems of the Himalayas and the Tibetan Plateau.
 In evolutionary terms it is an old lineage of wolf.
 It has been largely overlooked by science and only in recent years is genetic evidence emerging to show that the Himalayan wolf is distinct from the Holarctic grey wolf found in Europe and North America.